auditOne/documentation/markdowns/How_to_stake_MNTL_on_AssetMantle.md

   > TIP: It might be a good idea to keep a small amount of tokens in your balance to use for future transactions like claiming rewards for example.

-Once you've decided how many tokens you wish to stake, hit the **Next** button.
+Once you've decided how many tokens you wish to stake, hit the **Submit** button.

 You will be asked to choose the transaction fee (low, average or high).
 The higher the fee you are willing to pay, the faster the transaction will be completed.
 [Why are there transaction fees?](Transaction_fees.md)